famgz/defi-tools/README.md

 # defi_tools
-A set of tools to help monitor your DEFI liquidity pools
+A set of tools to help monitor DEFI liquidity pools